metal3-io/metal3-io.github.io/try-it.md

 ### 2.3.
 Deprovision Cluster and Machines

-Deprovisioning of the target cluster is done just by deleting `Cluster` and `Machine` objects or by executing the deprovisioning scripts in reverse order than provisioning:
+Deprovisioning of the target cluster is done just by deleting `Cluster` and `Machine` objects or by executing the de-provisioning scripts in reverse order than provisioning:

 ```console
 $ ./scripts/deprovision/worker.sh